-There is one land-use and zoning map amendment associated with the Joint Plan update-parcel 09570038002, which would change the land use designation from Planned Development to Professional Office and Multi-family Housing, and the associated zoning of the parcel from Community Oriented Shopping Center to Professional Office/Residential.
+There is one land-use and zoning map amendment associated with the Joint Plan update-parcel 09570038002, which would change the land use designation from Planned Development to Professional Office to Multi-family Residential, and the associated zoning of the parcel from Community Oriented Shopping Center to Professional Office/Residential Multi-family.
 The proposed change could allow for new land use activities not permitted under the current land use and zoning designation that could result in increased discharges to water; emissions to air; production, storage, or release of toxic or hazardous substances; or produce noise, depending on the proposed and approved use.